Akemi18t/YOLOv8-Smoke-Detection-Model-CCT-backbone-/README.md

 ---

-## 🔎 Overview
+## Overview

 The purpose of this project is to build a **lightweight smoke detection system** capable of running in real time on embedded hardware.
 YOLOv8 was chosen due to its strong performance, small size, and fast inference speed.

-### Key Features:
+### Features(What the model does):
-- 🔥 YOLOv8-based smoke detector
+- YOLOv8-based smoke detector
-- 📦 Trained on Roboflow smoke dataset
+- Trained on Roboflow smoke dataset
-- 🚀 Runs on Jetson Xavier NX
+- Runs on Jetson Xavier NX
-- ✨ CCT-based enhancement proposed for verification
+- CCT-based enhancement proposed for verification
-- 📸 Includes screenshots and testing examples
+- Includes screenshots and testing examples
-- 📝 All code and training steps documented in this repository
+- All code and training steps documented in this repository

 ---

-## 📂 Dataset
+## Dataset

 This project uses the **Smoke Detection Dataset** from Roboflow:

-🔗 **Dataset URL:**
+**Dataset URL:**
 https://universe.roboflow.com/jiho-wrqg7/smoke-ddba9

 ### Dataset Details